 (l) Individual campsites at the Fort Pickens and Davis Bayou Campground are limited to 1 external container (i.e. kiddie pool-5’in diameter/14” high).

-(m) Campers at the Fort Pickens and Davis Bayou campgrounds are not allowed to string lights, clothes lines, hammocks, or other equipment in the trees/vegetation.
+(m) Campers at the Fort Pickens and Davis Bayou campgrounds are not allowed to hang food bags or trash, string lights, clothes lines, hammocks, or other equipment in the trees/vegetation.

 (n) Camping equipment must be kept within designated areas provided per site.

 (o) Portable air conditioning units used for tents or outside are not allowed.

 Determination: The above listed conditions provide reasonable access to the campgrounds for the thousands of visitors who come to the Seashore each year to camp.
 Limits on the number of nights ensures that newly arriving visitors have any opportunity to camp and that a small group of campers cannot monopolize the campgrounds.
 Limitations on the number of people, vehicles, tents, and property at a site minimize damage to vegetation and topography as well as help maintain the characteristics of a National Park Service campground that the visitors are seeking.
 The NPS is seeking to strive for “green energy use” so requesting campers to turn off the use of portable window air conditioning units when they are not present will assist in the conservation of energy.
 Less restrictive measures would not provide adequate protection to park resources or provide reasonable opportunities or the type of campground experience the public seeks when visiting the Seashore.

 Group tent camping is allowed to those who have purchased a valid group tent camping permit for the Ft.
 Pickens Group Tent Site, the Davis Bayou Group Tent Site, and the Naval Live Oaks Youth Group Tent Site(NLO is only rented to Youth Groups) under the following conditions: